 My clinical experience as a psychotherapist in the UK includes working for the NHS in East Sussex, The Rock Clinic in Brighton and in running a successful psychotherapy practices in Brighton and London.
 Most recently I have been employed for four years as part of a clinical team as a psychotherapist in a large hospice, providing psychological support to patients and their family members.

-I currently focus my time solely on running a private practice in Hove and in Lewes and coordinating a team of 17 associates who work from my three clinics.
+I currently focus my time solely on running my private practices in Hove and in Lewes and coordinating a team of 17 associates who work from my three clinics.